blackstoneaudio/audiobook-spec/README.md

 ## Background

-Blackstone Audio is the largest independent audiobook publisher in the United States, with over 30 years experience in Audiobook production.
+Blackstone Audio is the largest independent audiobook publisher in the United States, with 30+ years experience in Audiobook production.

 We produce and distribute original content through multiple digital and physical channels, and act as an aggregator for other publishers' content.